Physical exercise for people with Parkinson's disease: what type of exercise works best?

 Many types of physical exercise worked well for people with PD compared to no physical exercise.

-Dance has a moderate beneficial effect on movement.
-Aqua-based training, gait/balance/functional training, and training that consists of several exercise types (i.e. multi-domain training) might have a moderate beneficial effect on movement.
-Mind-body (e.g. tai chi or yoga) and endurance training might have a small beneficial effect on movement.
-Flexibility training might have little to no effect on movement.
-We are very uncertain about the effects of strength/resistance training and the PD-specific physical therapy "Lee Silverman Voice training BIG" (LSVT BIG) on movement.
+Dance and gait/balance/functional training probably have a moderate beneficial effect on movement.
+Training that consists of several exercise types (i.e. multi-domain training) probably has a small beneficial effect on movement.
+Endurance, aqua-based, strength/resistance, and mind-body training (e.g. tai chi or yoga) might have a small beneficial effect on movement.
+We are very uncertain about the effects of the PD-specific physical therapy "Lee Silverman Voice training BIG" (LSVT BIG) and flexibility training on movement.

 Aqua-based training probably has a large beneficial effect on quality of life.
-Endurance training might have a moderate, and gait/balance/functional and multi-domain training might have a small beneficial effect on quality of life.
-We are very uncertain about the effects of mind-body training, gaming, strength/resistance training, dance, LSVT BIG, and flexibility training on quality of life.
+Mind-body, gait/balance/functional, and multi-domain training and dance might have a small beneficial effect on quality of life.
+We are very uncertain about the effects of gaming, strength/resistance, endurance, and flexibility training on quality of life.

 Only 85 studies provided some information about unwanted effects, and mostly only for the physical exercise groups, not the groups who did not do exercise.
 No unwanted effects were reported in 40 studies.
 No serious unwanted effects were reported in four studies.
 Unwanted effects were reported in 28 studies.
 The unwanted effects reported most frequently were falls (18 studies) and pain (10 studies).
 We could not say what type of exercise causes the least unwanted effects because studies did not provide information about everything we needed.
 That is why we are very uncertain about the results on unwanted effects.